 Rattlesnake Mountain Trail

 Rattlesnake Mountain is another local hot spot.
-Like Tiger Mountain, there’s a vast network of biking trails and accessible year-round.
+Like Tiger Mountain, there’s a vast network of biking trails accessible year-round.
 The northwest peak doesn’t have designated biking paths.
 But one would likely see bikers on the old roads.

 See more trip photos here.